alpas/alpasdev/src/main/resources/docs/database-getting-started.md

 <a name="registering-database-connections"></a>
 ### [Registering Database Connections](#registering-database-connections)

-If you open `configs/DatabaseConfig.kt` file, you'll notice that Alpas has registered one database connection for you already.
+If you open the `configs/DatabaseConfig.kt` file, you'll notice that Alpas has registered one database connection for you already.
+If `addConnections()` call is commented out, make sure to uncomment it out as the first thing.

 The default connection is a MySQL database connection and should be registered as `mysql`.
 However, it could be any of number of other supported database dialects.

 <div class="sublist">